-We are delighted to welcome audiences back to the Open Air Theatre as we re-open our theatre with Jesus Christ Superstar: The Concert.
-With social distancing, seating capacity has been reduced to 390 seats (down from 1,256), and regular visitors will notice many changes to how we need to operate in order to keep everyone safe and to comply with government guidance.
-We have created an information hub to share the work we are doing and to help you prepare for your visit.
+We were delighted to welcome audiences back to the Open Air Theatre as we re-opened our theatre with Jesus Christ Superstar: The Concert.
+With social distancing, seating capacity was reduced to 390 seats (down from 1,256), and regular visitors will have noticed the many changes needed to operate in order to keep everyone safe and to comply with government guidance.
+We created an information hub to share the work we did and to help audiences prepare for their visit.

 The creative team is: Will Burton CDG and David Grindrod CDG (casting); Ed Bussey (associate musical director); Lee Curran (lighting design); Tom Deering (musical supervisor); Barbara Houseman (associate director, voice and text); Drew McOnie (choreography); Nick Lidster for Autograph (sound design); Tom Scutt (set design) after the set design for EVITA by Soutra Gilmour; Tom Scutt (costume design); Timothy Sheader (director); Kate Waters (fight director) and Denzel Westley-Sanderson (co-director).